He also saves an entire planet with music in the 3-D film Captain EO.

 J Men Forever, a 1979 Gag Dub of Republic Film Serial clips, has the villainous Lightning Bug scheming to conquer the Earth with Sex, Drugs and Rock & Roll.
 His rock broadcasts from the Moon are powerful enough to cause cars to crash, cities to collapse, and record moguls to commit suicide.
 The J-Men counter this by broadcasting schmaltzy music, and the Lightning Bug eventually blows up the Moon when he cranks up his stereo too loud.

 In Kelly's Heroes, Oddball's tank crew play loud music when they roll out into combat, to psych themselves up as well as confuse the opposition.
-Could be a subversion, as they're reluctant soldiers at best and hope that their show of bravado will intimidate the enemy so badly there won't be a fight.
+They're reluctant soldiers at best and hope that their show of bravado will intimidate the enemy so badly there won't be a fight.

 Scott Pilgrim goes into a musical power rock battle against Matthew Patel, Todd Ingram and the Katayanagi Brothers.